mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetSubtype()`

 UnsetSubtype ensures that no value is present for Subtype, not even an explicit nil
+### GetTodayUglAmount

+`func (o *AccountResponse) GetTodayUglAmount() float32`

+GetTodayUglAmount returns the TodayUglAmount field if non-nil, zero value otherwise.

+### GetTodayUglAmountOk

+`func (o *AccountResponse) GetTodayUglAmountOk() (*float32, bool)`

+GetTodayUglAmountOk returns a tuple with the TodayUglAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTodayUglAmount

+`func (o *AccountResponse) SetTodayUglAmount(v float32)`

+SetTodayUglAmount sets TodayUglAmount field to given value.

+### HasTodayUglAmount

+`func (o *AccountResponse) HasTodayUglAmount() bool`

+HasTodayUglAmount returns a boolean if a field has been set.

+### SetTodayUglAmountNil

+`func (o *AccountResponse) SetTodayUglAmountNil(b bool)`

+ SetTodayUglAmountNil sets the value for TodayUglAmount to be an explicit nil

+### UnsetTodayUglAmount
+`func (o *AccountResponse) UnsetTodayUglAmount()`

+UnsetTodayUglAmount ensures that no value is present for TodayUglAmount, not even an explicit nil
+### GetTodayUglPercentage

+`func (o *AccountResponse) GetTodayUglPercentage() float32`

+GetTodayUglPercentage returns the TodayUglPercentage field if non-nil, zero value otherwise.

+### GetTodayUglPercentageOk

+`func (o *AccountResponse) GetTodayUglPercentageOk() (*float32, bool)`

+GetTodayUglPercentageOk returns a tuple with the TodayUglPercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTodayUglPercentage

+`func (o *AccountResponse) SetTodayUglPercentage(v float32)`

+SetTodayUglPercentage sets TodayUglPercentage field to given value.

+### HasTodayUglPercentage

+`func (o *AccountResponse) HasTodayUglPercentage() bool`

+HasTodayUglPercentage returns a boolean if a field has been set.

+### SetTodayUglPercentageNil

+`func (o *AccountResponse) SetTodayUglPercentageNil(b bool)`

+ SetTodayUglPercentageNil sets the value for TodayUglPercentage to be an explicit nil

+### UnsetTodayUglPercentage
+`func (o *AccountResponse) UnsetTodayUglPercentage()`

+UnsetTodayUglPercentage ensures that no value is present for TodayUglPercentage, not even an explicit nil
 ### GetTotalAccountValue

 `func (o *AccountResponse) GetTotalAccountValue() float32`